SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 - unreadable by Agents
 - never exposed as evidence

+Vectors are metadata.
+They may be regenerated if the underlying embedding model changes.

-Removing vectors must not alter reality.
+Regeneration must not alter reality.
 Only retrieval efficiency may change.

 ---

-## IV.
-RETRIEVAL OPERATIONS
+## V. RETRIEVAL OPERATIONS

 Retrieval may combine:
 - tag overlap